adielBm/Flow.Launcher.Plugin.ObsidianVaults/README.md

 > [!NOTE]
 > If you are looking for a plugin to search and open Obsidian **notes**, check out [Obsidian Notes](https://github.com/Garulf/Obsidian-Notes/tree/main) plugin by Garulf.
-> If you are looking for a plugin to search and open Obsidian **plugins**, check out https://github.com/joethei/Flow-ObsidianPluginSearch plugin.
+> If you are looking for a plugin to search Obsidian **plugins**, check out https://github.com/joethei/Flow-ObsidianPluginSearch plugin.

 ## Features